European Alliance

 The European Alliance (EA) is a political group in the European Committee of the Regions composed of a mix of regionalist parties and independent members.
 It was established in 1996, with strong influence of the European Free Alliance, and has since then existed in several incarnations.

-Currently, the group gathers 29 local and regional politicians from the following Member States: Belgium, France, Ireland, Lithuania, Netherlands, Poland, Romania, Slovakia, and Spain.
+Currently, the group gathers 31 local and regional politicians from the following Member States: Belgium, France, Ireland, Lithuania, Netherlands, Poland, Romania, and Spain.

 History

 Since its foundation in 1996 until 2004, the European Alliance group consisted of the European Free Alliance's member parties aligned with a group of independents and the then-governing party of Ireland, Fianna Fáil, thus serving as a relatively loose grouping of regionalist and non-regionalist members of the European Committee of the Regions.
 The group's main founding principles included: